SivyerLab/pystim/README.md

 ### Latest Version

-The latest version can be found under the master branch on GitHub.
-The dev branch is experimental, but usually will contain new features and be functional.
+The latest version can be found in the master branch on GitHub.
+The dev branch is experimental, but will usually  contain new features and be mostly functional.

 ### Documentation